Goodbye USA!

 The last few days of my stay in the US was very emotional.
 I was happy about returning back to India but I was also sad.
 I had developed a special bond with Colorado Springs and formed new friendships here.
 It was not easy to part from them all.
 I took time to meet everyone personally and say a proper good bye to them.

 My Manager took our entire team out for lunch at a Mexican restaurant.
 Later that evening, he told me that I had done great and he would surely miss me.
-He indeed is a role model for me as a manager and I look up to him for inspiration.
+He indeed is a role model for me as a manager.

-On 29th of July, my friends treated me with a dinner and gifted me a pen set.
+On the 29th of July, my friends treated me with a dinner and gifted me a pen set.
 It was very nice of them to do so.
 I felt extremely emotional but hid the sentiments behind a nervous smile.
-I would miss all of them.
-Specially, Seb and Jonah.
+I would miss all of them - specially, Seb and Jonah.
 However, I knew that they are going to return soon and we would meet again in India.
 Early next morning (30-Jul-2005) I left Colorado springs and flew to Minneapolis and then to Amsterdam and then to Mumbai.
 That year, my birthday (31-Jul) was spent flying from the west to the east.

-I am haunted by words and memories.
-That made it hard to bid farewell to this lovely city; this incredible country.
+I am haunted by words and memories that made it hard to bid farewell to this lovely city; this incredible country.
 I knew I would miss my walks in the cotton wood creek park and around the apartment complex; my long conversations with Nagendra; the view of the pikes peak; the donut shop that Dennis, my Driving instructor got me hooked to; Albertsons, the grocery store where I often shopped and many other small things that had made up this entire year.
-But life has to go on and I knew that a new life awaited me in Bangalore.
+But life has to go on and I knew that a new, interesting life awaited me in Bangalore.

 America allows one to be oneself and not a single person interferes in your life.
 As I return, I take back with me, the gift of individualism that this country has given me.
 It is time to explore what I can do with this gift.